opattison/olivermakes/_posts/2013-09-26-casey-trees-membership.md

 ---

 [Casey Trees](http://caseytrees.org/) is an urban forestry non-profit dedicated to protecting the tree canopy of Washington, DC.
-I worked there from 2010 to 2014, managing a web redesign project, maintaining the website, administering the CRM, and assisting communications and fundraising efforts.
+I worked there from 2010 to 2014, managing a web redesign project, maintaining the website, administering the CRM, and contributed to other communications and fundraising efforts.
 I had a part in anything in the organization that involved the web, data collection, or communications.
 What follows is one sample of work that I had a central role in designing and implementing.

 ## A new membership program

 In the summer of 2013, my department (a creative team of five including me) planned to overhaul the membership program, launching by the end of September 2013.
 My fundraising colleagues structured the program and wrote the content for the website and print material.
 I would help with designing and implementing the donation forms and informational web pages.
-[Pittny Creative](http://www.pittnycreative.com), a local design firm, helped design icons and other campaign-specific graphic design.
+[Pittny Creative](http://www.pittnycreative.com), a local design firm, helped design icons, and created other campaign-specific graphic design.

 ## A revisited, *responsive* donation form